"It is amazing what God can inspire in a person who is open to being surprised by God."

 The Week of Guided Prayer began in a chance conversation between a Protestant minister from Guelph and a Jesuit priest from1983.

-It's now an almost 40-year tradition of sacred stories.
+It's now a 40-year tradition of sacred stories.
 The Ecumenical Week of Guided Prayer and Spiritual Exploration is provided by volunteer Prayer Guides, both lay and clergy.
 These volunteers come from a wide range of Christian denominations: this ecumenical nature of the gathering provides a unique experience rarely found in our Christian life.

 All our Guides are trained and have experienced guided prayer: all have completed "The Listening Heart" course provided by Loyola House (or the equivalent); have seen a Spiritual Director on a regular basis; and have experienced the power of the Ignatian Exercises, an experience praying through the life of Christ for the purpose of discernment, spiritual growth or healing.
 Each Guide has started by being a participant in the Week of Guided Prayer, and feels called to be a Guide.
 Each Guide must be recommended by his or her Spiritual Director, a volunteer guide or other reference.
 These requirements are for the purpose of ensuring an understanding of Spiritual Direction and Ignatian Spirituality, rather than a certification or qualifying process.

 Participants are from both church and non-church backgrounds.
 They find that they continue to be impacted by the gift of this powerful annual event long after the week has ended.